 Then another unfortunate situation occurred.
 Just as my grandmother passed away suddenly, my daughter began displaying un-settling symptoms of a mysterious illness.
 Our doctors became increasingly dismissive of our needs, leading me to conduct my own research for answers.
 On top of this, my mother and other family members had been experiencing their own health issues.
 It wasn’t until my mother connected with a doctor who had the resources we needed to connect the dots and lead me further into my tireless research.

-After diligently working to find answers, we were finally able to get a diagnosis for the issues that had been plaguing the maternal side of my family.
+I diligently began working to find answers, when we were finally able to get a diagnosis for the issues that had been plaguing the maternal side of my family.
 It was a genetic condition called Ehlers-Danlos Syndrome that myself, my daughter, my mother, and other family members were all finally diagnosed with.
 Ehlers-Danlos Syndrome is a disorder that primarily affects the connective tissue in the body, and has an impact on almost every part of our bodies.
 Upon receiving our collective diagnosis, we looked back into my late grandmother’s symptoms and determined that she, too, was likely affected as well.

 After a long, arduous journey for my entire family, we finally found the answers we needed.
 It is my mission that through my work, I can prevent other families from suffering the same experiences our family endured.